For when the sun just doesn’t want to shine, here are the perfect rainy day activities, sure to see you through any Hong Kong rainstorm

 Read more: 8 New Brunches To Try In Hong Kong

-Housing local designers, creative agents and shops selling everything from jewellery and gifts to desserts and clothing, PMQ is a great place to explore on a rainy day.
+Housing local designers, creative agents and shops selling everything from jewellery and gifts, to desserts and clothing, PMQ is a great place to explore on a rainy day.
 A hub buzzing with creative and design entrepreneurs, head over there to refresh and explore new talent.
-ABC Cooking Studio’s is also located in PMQ, so why not book into a class and brush up on your cooking skills next time the forecast is looking rain heavy?

 Just not a fan of the rain?
-The use those rainy days as an excuse to sit inside all day and do a grand total of nothing.
-Simply snuggle up with your s.o., catch up on Netflix, watch some of this year’s unmissable movies or read a good book.
+Rainy days are the perfect excuse to sit inside all day and do a grand total of nothing.
+Snuggle up with your S.O., catch up on the latest from Netflix.
 Sometimes the best plan for a rainy day is no plan at all.

 Editor’s Note: This article was originally published on 15 May, 2017 and was updated on 5 June, 2018.